 A nurse from Underwood’s floor recently tested positive for COVID-19, requiring care in the ICU.
 The nurse’s family also tested positive and required hospitalization.

 “It just seems unreal how that’s supposed to be protective for us,” she said.
 “It’s scary.
 But we’re working with it.
 I mean, they say this is what we signed up for.
-I’m not sure if we signed up to be unprotected while we’re in the work place, but we try to do our best.”
+I’m not sure if we signed up to be unprotected while we’re in the workplace, but we try to do our best.”

-Underwood doesn’t lay blame at the feet of her hospital for the lack of PPE, who she says is doing everything they can to protect their workers, but says that her and her colleagues are just trying to do whatever they can to care for their patients, and that means protecting staff from exposure as well.
+Underwood doesn’t lay blame at the feet of her hospital for the lack of PPE, who she says is doing everything they can to protect their workers, but says that she and her colleagues are just trying to do whatever they can to care for their patients, and that means protecting staff from exposure as well.

 “We get daily emails from our hospital about the amount of positive COVID-19 patients that we’re currently caring for.
 But there’s obviously a much bigger population of what we call PUIs, which are patients under investigation,” Underwood said.
 “Those are patients that we’re awaiting results for, and they’re treated the same as if they were positive, so the COVID floors are a mix of those patients as well.”